 New Student Placement Testing

-Placement into college-level and developmental education courses at Durham Tech is primarily based on high school performance.
-Specifically, Durham Tech accepts students’ college transcripts, unweighted high school GPA, ACT, SAT, GED, HiSET, NCDAP, COMPASS, ASSET, and ACCUPLACER scores for college placement.
+Durham Tech accepts students’ college transcripts; unweighted high school GPA; and ACT, SAT, GED®, HiSET®, NCDAP, COMPASS, ASSET, and ACCUPLACER scores for college placement.
 Learn how to submit test scores to Durham Tech.

-Students who do not already hold an associate degree or higher must use their unweighted high school GPA for placement if they graduated from an accredited high school in the United States within the last 10 years.
-ACT, SAT, NCDAP, COMPASS, ASSET, and ACCUPLACER scores can be used for placement within ten years from the date taken.
+Students who do not already hold an associate degree or higher from the United States must use their unweighted high school GPA for placement if they graduated from an accredited high school in the United States.
+ACT, SAT, GED, HiSET, NCDAP, COMPASS, ASSET, and ACCUPLACER scores can be used for placement within 10 years from the date taken.

-Students who lack the appropriate high school GPA and who have ACT, SAT, GED, HiSET, NCDAP, COMPASS, ASSET, and/or ACCUPLACER scores from the past 10 years that do not place them into college-level courses (with or without corequisite support courses) will be required to take the RISE Placement Test for placement into appropriate courses.
+Students who lack an unweighted high school GPA and who have ACT, SAT, GED, HiSET, NCDAP, COMPASS, ASSET, and/or ACCUPLACER scores from the past 10 years that do not place them into college-level courses (with or without corequisite support courses) will be required to take the RISE placement test.

-Specifically, only the following students are allowed to take the RISE placement test:
+Only the following students are allowed to take the RISE placement tests:

 Durham Tech administers the RISE placement tests to eligible students.
 The RISE placement tests include two RISE English tests and three RISE Math tests.
 All RISE placement tests are multiple choice, administered by computer and untimed.
 Most students need 45-60 minutes to complete each of the RISE tests.